masterbobli/Bug-Fix-List/README.md

 - Event "Economic Boom in (State)" does not increase building slot factor.
 - The event to inform Ethiopia that Italy starts major offensive/build up does not trigger.
 - Event "Major Italian Offensive" is triggered when Italy decides to build up.

+## Finland
+- Decision "Call to Union Activism" does not decrease stability.

 ## France
 - Focus "Disunite Germany" does not release Austria as a puppet.
 [Link](https://forum.paradoxplaza.com/forum/threads/hoi-4-hoi4-v-1-11-4-b22c-taking-the-focus-disunite-germany-as-france-fails-to-release-austria-as-a-puppet.1504136/)